-Based on the above assumptions and methods, the SCHDTF's FNP was projected to be available to make all projected future benefit payments of current members.
-Therefore, the long-term expected rate of return of 7.25 percent on pension plan investments was applied to all periods of projected benefit payments to determine that total pension liability.
-The discount determination does not use the municipal bond rate, and therefore, the discount rate is 7.25 percent.
+Based on the above assumptions and methods, the projection test indicates the SCHDTF's FNP was projected to be available to make all projected payments of current members.
+Therefore, the long-term expected rate of return of 7.25% on pension plan investments was applied to all periods of projected benefit payments to determine the TPL.
+The discount determination does not use the municipal bond index rate, and therefore, the discount rate is 7.25%.
 There was no change in the discount rate from the prior measurement date.

 Sensitivity of the School's proportionate share of the net pension liability to changes in the discount rate.
-The following presents the proportionate share of the net pension liability calculated using the discount rate of 7.25 percent, as well as what the proportionate share of the net position liability would be if it were calculated using a discount rate that is 1-percentage-point lower (6.25 percent) or 1-percentage-point higher (8.25 percent) than the current rate:
+The following presents the proportionate share of the net pension liability calculated using the discount rate of 7.25%, as well as what the proportionate share of the net pension liability would be if it were calculated using a discount rate that is 1-percentage-point lower (6.25%) or 1-percentage-point higher (8.25%) than the current rate:

-Current

-1 % Decrease 1 % Increase

-(6.25%) (7.25%) (8.25)

-Proportionate share of the net pension liability \$ 2,678,115 \$ 1,963,309 \$ 1,367,641
+1% Decrease (6.25%) Current Discount Rate (7.25%) 1% Increase (8.25%) Proportionate share of the net pension liability \$1,939,440 \$1,317,631 \$798,750

 Pension plan fiduciary net position.
-Detail information of the SCHDTF's fiduciary net position is available in PERA's comprehensive annual financial report which can be obtained at www.copera.org/investments/pera-financial-reports
+Detailed information about the SCHDTF's fiduciary net position is available in PERA's comprehensive annual financial report which can be obtained at www.copera.org/investments/pera-financial-reports.